divineunited/Pandas_Practice/README.md

 Pandas Exercises to Perfection
 ==============

-My attempt at different Pandas Exercises to master this amazing data analysis skillset.
+Different Pandas Exercises to evolve from a Pandas Padawan to a Pandas Jedi.
 --------------

-*With much thanks to guipsamora and his pandas exercises!*
+*With much thanks to guipsamora!*